Know the one thing that makes Innocent Drink’s Twitter marketing such a winner? It’s their humorous marketing approach.

 — Wendy’s (@Wendys) August 6, 2021

 Also worth noting here is the fact that not every tweet has to include a CTA or link to your site/offer.
 Your aim should be to offer value and engage your audience with content that resonates with them.
 So maintain a balance.

 This one’s a super simple way to up your Twitter engagement.
 Simply make sure the trend is important to or resonates with your audience and then come up with something creative.

-Netflix, for example, has taken a creative approach to marketing their show with this fun tweet:
+Netflix, for example, has taken a creative approach to market their show with this fun tweet:

 — Netflix (@netflix) November 2, 2021

-If you’re still confused on what’s good humor and what’s offensive, this is an uber-helpful tip.
+If you’re still confused about good humor and what’s offensive, this is a super helpful tip.
 Here’s an example to explain how you can make fun of situations: